Lochy2000/hussleDev/documentation/README.md

 - Framer Motion for animations
 - React Router for navigation
 - Zod for form validation
+- React Query for data fetching
+- React Markdown for content rendering

 ### Backend
 - Supabase for backend services